 Amtrak Station - Salisbury

 Description: An attendant is on duty daily at this historically renovated station to answer passenger questions beginning one hour before each train arrives, until 30 minutes after each train departs.
 "Quik-Trak" is available to purchase tickets by credit card when the window is not open.

 China Grove Roller Mill

 308 N. Main St., China Grove, NC 28023

-Description: For one hundred years, the China Grove Roller Mill was in continuous operation and was a meeting place for the agricultural community surrounding the town of China Grove.
+Description: For over one hundred years, the China Grove Roller Mill was in continuous operation and was a meeting place for the agricultural community surrounding the town of China Grove.
 Farmers came to sell their grain for flour and corn meal production, to purchase farm necessities, and to socialize.
 When visitors enter the roller mill, they are transported to an earlier time.

 Crossroads: Past Into Present

 1st block W. Fisher St., Salisbury, NC 28144